Proposal-assumption check · §25D status

 - What if my installer is still quoting 30% on a 2026 install?

-- Ask which section of the Internal Revenue Code authorizes the credit for the install year.
-The correct answer for an owned residential system installed in 2026 or later is: §25D is no longer available.
+- Ask which section of the Internal Revenue Code authorizes the credit for your install year, and on whose tax return it shows up.
+For an owned residential system placed in service in 2026 or later, §25D is no longer available per the IRS Form 5695 (2025) instructions1.
 If the salesperson insists, request the installer's tax counsel to put the position in writing.
-They won't — because the IRS instructions1 are explicit on the Dec 31, 2025 cutoff.
+A reputable installer won't — because the placed-in-service deadline is explicit.

 - Are batteries eligible?